 In his spare time Mark is actively involved in activities that raise funds to improve the health and wellbeing of communities in the remote Himalayas.
 This includes leading trekking and hiking expeditions.

-He states that he is delighted and privileged to be able to contribute to Carers Australia in his capacity as a board member.
+He is delighted and privileged to be able to contribute to Carers Australia in his capacity as Vice President.